-At The Ramage Law Group, we believe the future of all children are worth fighting for.
-That includes children who made mistakes in judgement or associated with those who were bad influences on their behavior.
+At The Ramage Law Group, we believe the future of all children is worth fighting for.
+That includes children who made mistakes in judgment or associated with those who were bad influences on their behavior.
 If your child is facing a charge in juvenile court, we can assess their situation and quickly formulate a plan to provide a strong defense.

 What Happens In A Juvenile Court Case